We’re creating injury prevention messages that highlight personal stories and first-hand experiences.

 Our Team

-Scott Heiberger is a health communications manager at the National Farm Medicine Center (NFMC) and a member of the outreach team at the Upper Midwest Agricultural Safety and Health Center (UMASH).
+Scott is the communications manager at the National Farm Medicine Center (NFMC) and a member of the outreach team at the Upper Midwest Agricultural Safety and Health Center (UMASH).
 Scott is a former newspaper reporter who produces agricultural safety and health content for a variety of platforms.
-He also assists media professionals, and has co-authored three peer-reviewed articles on the communication of agricultural safety and health message.
+He also assists media professionals and has co-authored four peer-reviewed articles on the communication of agricultural safety and health via media outlets.
 Email heiberger.scott@marshfieldresearch.org

 Our Organizations